Opal Williams

 Awaiting Opal's return to town, detectives meet with her eldest son and ask about the night of March 10th, the night Stephen allegedly disappeared.

+Opal's son tells them he had a school play that evening.
 In our interview with the child, he states that they all went to Wendy's, excluding Stephen.

-He said that Stephen got in a van and he left off at the windows.
+The young boy's statement contradicts Opal's story about that night.
+He said that Stephen got in the van and he left both of them at the Wendy's.

 Opal's eldest son explains that following the meal, Charlie and Ricky brought Opal and her sons to a relative's house.